Igor González de Galdeano: ONCE and the Armstrong rivalry

 A doping ban prevented González de Galdeano from taking part in the 2003 Tour de France.
 González de Galdeano was adjudicated by the French authorities to have doped, for his use of the asthma drug salbutamol.
 However, the UCI did not count this as a positive test so no sanction was applied.
 However, the French authorities took a more stringent line and prevented him for racing on French soil for six months, over the period of the Tour.
 Also, González de Galdeano had a good showing at the Deutschland Tour, finishing second on the fifth stage.
 However, on the penultimate stage, he crashed and broke his collarbone.
 As such, the planned appeal against the French ban became academic and González de Galdeano had to wait for the Vuelta.
 The 2003 Vuelta proved to be González de Galdeano's last Grand Tour as a leading protagonist.
 González de Galdeano went into the Vuelta as ONCE team leader, however, young team mate Isidro Nozal rode well throughout, until the penultimate stage, a time trial in which he lost over two minutes to Roberto Heras, the eventual race winner.
 González de Galdeano finished fourth overall.

 Retirement and post-racing career

 By the time the 2004 Vuelta had started, González de Galdeano had fallen to the role of domestique for new team leader Heras and his lieutenant Nozal.
 González de Galdeano retired on his 32nd birthday, on 1 November 2005.
 He stated that he decided to retire at this relatively young age as "I realized in the last Tour de France that I lost my motivation."

-As of 2006, González de Galdeano combines studying at Basque Institute of Physical Education (IVEF) with being a technical secretary at the Euskaltel-Euskadi team, where he had started his professional career in 1995.
-At Euskaltel, González de Galdeano's brief is to manage the team's training and to schedule the team's itineraries through the season.
+As of 2006, González de Galdeano combined studying at Basque Institute of Physical Education (IVEF) with being a technical secretary at the Euskaltel-Euskadi team, where he had started his professional career in 1995.
+At Euskaltel, González de Galdeano's brief was to manage the team's training and to schedule the team's itineraries through the season.